Inline value classes

 This is the main feature of inline classes, which inspired the name inline: data of the class is inlined into its usages (similar to how content of inline functions is inlined to call sites).

 Inline classes support some functionality of regular classes.
-In particular, they are allowed to declare properties and functions, and have the
+In particular, they are allowed to declare properties and functions, have an

 Inline class properties cannot have backing fields.
 They can only have simple computable properties (no

 Inline classes are allowed to inherit from interfaces:

 It is forbidden for inline classes to participate in a class hierarchy.
 This means that inline classes cannot extend other classes and are always

 In generated code, the Kotlin compiler keeps a wrapper for each inline class.
 Inline class instances can be represented at runtime either as wrappers or as the underlying type.
 This is similar to how